 - Bake for about 15 minutes or until cookies are slightly golden brown in color.

-- Cool before storing at room temperature in airtight containers.
-Will keep for 1 week.
+- Cool on a cooling rack before storing at room temperature in airtight containers for up to 1 week.

 - Prep Time: 15 minutes